LPG - Concealment & Cover

 - Because even though you ignore it, that doesn't change the fact they have it.
 And all they need to do is have it in order to trigger Prowl (and similar abilities).

-If your model makes your target lose cover and/or concealment, that's a different kettle of fish.
+If your model makes your target lose cover and/or concealment, that's a different issue.

 Ignoring Line of Sight (LOS)